hemerajs/hemera/packages/hemera-mail/README.md

 hemera.use(HemeraJoi)
 hemera.use(HemeraMail, {
-  // use here the nodemailer transport plugin of your choice, default is jsonTransport })
+  transport: // use here the nodemailer transport plugin of your choice, default is jsonTransport })

 hemera.ready(() => {